samirahmedmustafa/KVM/README.md

 - to list volumes inside a pool DB_shared

   `virsh vol-list DB_shared`

 - to delete a volume inside a pool DB_shared

   `virsh vol-delete disk1-clone-clone.qcow2 --pool DB_shared`

+-  to shutdown the pool

+    `virsh pool-destroy DB_shared`

-- to delete a pool DB_shared
+- to delete a pool DB_shared(all volumes need to be deleted first)

   `virsh vol-delete  --pool DB_shared`